MILITARY STAR Offers One-Day-Only Savings June 14 for U.S. Army’s 248th Birthday

-Join the Exchange in saluting our nation’s oldest service branch with one-day savings while using your MILITARY STAR card on the U.S. Army's 248th birthday.
+Social media-friendly version: Join the Exchange in saluting our nation’s oldest service branch with one-day savings while using your MILITARY STAR card on the @USArmy’s 248th birthday.
 June 14 only, enjoy 10 cents off per gallon at Exchange fuel stations, 15% off at participating Exchange restaurants and $10 off at mall vendors.
+Details: https://wp.me/p9Q7PG-2qm

 |Date Taken: